inwenis/blog/docs/posts/post34.md

 They add defensive code for theoretical problems.

 They might add abstractions too early.

-The less I review the code they write the more I worry and feel the bloating somewhere.
+The less I review the code they write, the more I can feel the bloat accumulating somewhere.

 They add fallback paths.

-> What if that tool is not available on the users's pc?
-Let me code a handrolled simplified version.
-LOL
+> What if that tool is not available on the user's PC?
+Let me code a hand-rolled simplified version.
+LOL.

-Often during the review phase I tell it to KISS
+Often during the review phase I tell it to KISS.

-or:
+Or:

 > do not code defensively against imaginary issues

 This is not because defensive coding is always bad.